nporteschaikin/NPCFFB/README.md

 ## Roster positions

 Modifications to roster positions can be proposed at any time; it must be voted for by nine teams to be approved.
-If a modification is approved, it does not take effect until the following year.
+If a modification is approved, it does not take effect until the beginning of the next calendar year.

 ### Offense